pranjael2719/Procurement-System/README.md

 			->Status
 				-> people who current have placed their bid
 				-> Negotiating price (quoting text field )
-				-> Acceptance button for the currnt quote
+				-> Acceptance button for the current quote

 Website main page will have the RFP
 Vendor login system into the company's website